Modern Times (Johnny Paycheck album): Critical reception

-Modern Times received near-unanimous praise from critics upon release, many of whom viewed it as one of Paycheck's finest efforts.
+Modern Times received praise from critics upon release, many of whom viewed it as one of Paycheck's finest efforts.
 Bob Claypool of the Houston Post called it "a solid winner" and celebrated Paycheck's remarkable resilience, writing, "God bless Johnny Paycheck, they oughta build a statue to him!"
 Wayne Bledsoe of the Knoxville News Sentinel praised the album's expressiveness and restraint, singling out "Old Violin" as a "gut-wrenching masterpiece" that placed Paycheck in the same emotional territory as George Jones.

 Cliff Radel of The Salinas Californian gave the album four out of five stars and emphasized the quality of the songwriting, proclaiming Modern Times "has more great lines per tune than any country record made in the last five years."
-L Kent Wolgamott of the Lincoln Journal Star went even further, giving the album a perfect score and calling it a "mournful country masterpiece," comparing Paycheck's delivery to George Jones and praising the authenticity of the arrangements and performances.
+L. Kent Wolgamott of the Lincoln Journal Star gave the album a perfect score, calling it a "mournful country masterpiece," comparing Paycheck's delivery to George Jones.

-Despite the widespread acclaim, the album's commercial performance was muted, with radio reluctant to play new music by an artist facing prison time.
-Nevertheless, Modern Times solidified Paycheck's reputation as a country traditionalist capable of delivering deeply personal, emotionally resonant work in the face of adversity.